Muay Thai vs. BJJ: Which Is Better?

 BJJ athletes need to develop all 3 energy systems.
 Still, they must have serious aerobic endurance because of the 6:1 average work-to-rest ratio, so aerobic conditioning is essential to BJJ conditioning.

 Strength training for BJJ is also important as it gives a competitive advantage over similarly skilled opponents.
-The demands are not that great, but a good BJJ competitor is likely to have good general strength on the basic lifts like bench press, squat, and deadlift.
+The demands are smaller, but a good BJJ competitor is likely to have good general strength on the basic lifts like bench press, squat, and deadlift.

 Grip strength is also crucial in BJJ and must be trained.
 So a comprehensive strength and conditioning program is a must if you aim to reach higher levels of BJJ.